SohamShinde160/Parallax-Effect-website./README.md

 # Parallax-Effect-website.
-In this project ,  a new approach to make such websites
+In this project ,  a new approach to make website with parallax effect